 In general, each assessment task will need its own rubric, designed or adapted for the specific assessment context.
 When developing a rubric, it may be useful to work from a checklist to ensure that key considerations have been contemplated, including:

-As pointed out by Menéndez-Varela, & Gregori-Giralt (2018) given rubrics “do not include the implicit processes of judgement that are also included in assessment” (p.
-71) and regardless of the intended clarity and transparency of a rubric because they are subject to social processes where students and staff using them for marking may interpret the rubric criteria in different ways they may cause confusion.
-To avoid errors in judgement and misunderstandings it is best to have the rubric moderated then discussed with markers and students before work on completing or marking the assessment begins.
+To avoid errors in judgement and misunderstandings it is best to have the rubric moderated then discussed with markers and students before work on or marking of the assessment begins.
 Discussing the rubric, assessment instructions and your expectations with students (and markers) before they begin attempting the work is also a helpful way to guide learning.
 Once the assessment is submitted and marked, returning it with the annotated rubric alongside other forms of feedback will guide students’ learning.

 When using rubrics in FLO there may be some differences in the way you set them up.
-These can be discussed with your local learning designer or refer to an overview of the different methods document.
+These can be discussed with your local learning designer or you can refer to the Canvas Staff FLO Support guides, Canvas Instructor Guides, and the guide on setting up an online rubric on FLO.

 Your academic developer can provide further support and advice on developing a rubric while your learning designer can help you use rubrics within FLO.